piyush0101/octopress/source/_posts/2014-12-26-my-blog-with-docker-and-octopress.markdown

 ## Octopress Development Environment

 First step was to setup a repeatable development environment where I could setup the blog using Octopress, make changes and get quick feedback.
 Since I was migrating my old blog to a new one, this was really important for me to check if the migration from old to new was working fine.
 Since I was ultimately going to host this blog inside a Docker container, I decided to setup a container with all the dependencies installed which I could take all the way to production.
 This worked out well but I would not recommend taking this approach.
 I will explain that a bit later in this article.
 My Docker container is based on an Ubuntu base box in which I am installing libraries required to run Octopress along with a few packages that I would use to serve blog content.

+![vagrant coreos][vagrantcoreos]

+[vagrantcoreos]: /images/vagrant-coreos.png

 Here’s the [Dockerfile][Dockerfile] for the same.
 Setting up a container in which I could clone my blog repository (which I forked from [Octopress’ Github repo][OctoGH]) and generate html content using a few `rake` commands proved to be extremely useful.
 For the development environment I used [Vagrant][Vagrant] to spin up a single node [CoreOS][CoreOS] VM.
 CoreOS is a very minimalist linux distro which comes pre loaded with Docker.
 This was pretty smooth, I could get a docker container with octopress setup running on my CoreOS VM in just a couple of hours.
 After that it was mostly fixing some minor issues in my old blog which were preventing it from migrating to octopress.

         docker run -t -i piyush0101/octopress /bin/bash